-Even though it was met with such criticism, Sonic the Hedgehog 2006 featured the brief return of DREAMS COME TRUE to the Sonic scene.
+Even though the game itself was met with much criticism, the soundtrack to Sonic the Hedgehog 2006 was better received.
+Featured tracks included the brief return of DREAMS COME TRUE to the Sonic scene.
 Teaming up with R&B artist Akon, the group revisited SWEET SWEET SWEET, the melody of which had been used previously in the ending moments of Sonic the Hedgehog 2.

 To celebrate Sonic the Hedgehog's 15th anniversary and his first game on an HD console, it was decided that a new hedgehog character should be introduced in the game, playing off the type of world Soleanna was meant to be.
 The character, Silver the Hedgehog, was originally named "Venice" after the real life city Soleanna was based on.
 The internal naming of the character still refers to Silver as "Venice" in the Xbox 360 Marketplace Demo, as well as the final product.
 The following images are a collection of potential designs for the character.

 The following is a collection of concept artwork for the minor characters who exist in the world of Princess Elise and Soleanna from Sonic the Hedgehog.

 One of the iconic images in the game.
 By Cemre Ozkurt.

 An early render of Dr. Eggman, in his redesign for the game.